 To book concerts in Hong Kong in 1980, Ian Copeland sent this telex to the promoter: "We will be in Hong Kong February 21 through 26 and we must play somewhere/anywhere--concert, club, NCO club, high school, college, play for the troops or whatever."
 The band was booked for three nights at Taipei's China Sports & Culture Center but the Taiwanese government decided it did not want "that sort of music."
 Taiwan also prevented the release of the album Propaganda by various new wave artists on A&M Records because the cover art showed Chinese Chairman Mao playing the guitar.
 All of the dates set for Japan, Australia and New Zealand were sold out.

 In 1981 Ghost in the Machine was simultaneously released as an A&M Records album and as a Nautilus half-speed Super disc.
 This was the first simultaneous release of a new album on Nautilus.
+A&M had an electro picture disc created by Fitzgerald-Hartley.
+When played on a turntable, "333" lit up.
+Only ten copies were made.

-The Police were the first rock band to perform at the Vina del Mar Song Festival in Chile on February 19 and 20, 1982. %br%
+The Police were the first rock band to perform at the Vina del Mar Song Festival in Chile on February 19 and 20, 1982.

 The Police single, "Every Breath You Take," had the longest run for A&M at #1 on the Billboard Pop Singles chart.
 It held the top spot for eight weeks.